BenziAhamed/Menu-Bar-Search/README.md

 - 1.1.0 - Added Fuzzy Text Matching for Menus

   If you have a menu item `New Tab`, then typing `m nt` in Alfred will match `New Tab`, since `n` and `t` matches the first letters of the menu text.

+- 1.1.1 - Changed run behaviour to terminate previous script, this makes the experience slightly more faster